Oriental studies: 19th century

 With a great increase in knowledge of Asia among Western specialists, the increasing political and economic involvement in the region, and particularly the realization of the existence of close relations between Indian and European languages by William Jones, there emerged more complex intellectual connections between the early history of Eastern and Western cultures.
 Some of the developments occurred in the context of Franco–British rivalry for the control of India.
 Liberal economists, such as James Mill, denigrated Eastern civilizations as static and corrupt.
 Karl Marx, himself of Jewish origin, characterized the Asiatic mode of production as unchanging because of the economic narrowness of village economies and the state's role in production.
 Oriental despotism was generally regarded in Europe as a major factor in the relative failure of progress of Eastern societies.
-The study of Islam was particularlt central to the field since most people living in the geographical area that was termed as the Orient were Muslims.
+The study of Islam was particularly central to the field since most people living in the geographical area that was termed as the Orient were Muslims.
 The interest in understanding Islam was fueled partly by economic considerations of the growing trade in the Mediterranean region and by the changing cultural and intellectual climate of the time.

 During the course of the century, Western archeology spread across the Middle East and Asia, with spectacular results.
 In the 1850s, for example, the French government was determined to mount large-scale operations in Assyria and Mesopotamia to showcase its dominance in the region.
 An archaeological team, led by Victor Place, excavated the palace of the Assyrian King Sargon II in Khorsabad (formerly Nineveh), which was the first systematic excavation of the site.
 The expedition resulted in a pioneering publication, Ninevah and Assyria, which jointly authored by Victor Place and Felix Thomas and was published around 1867.
 New national museums provided a setting for important archaeological finds, most of which were then bought back to Europe, and they put Orientalists in the public spotlight as never before.